 Oh, morning, at the brown brink eastward, springs—

 I have loved Hopkins’s poem since I first read it in high school — the incantatory diction, haunting music, emotion compressed, distilled, stripped bare in language that trembles to contain all it seeks to impart (“there lives the dearest freshness deep down things”).

-Easter, as I noted in a post marking the holiday last year, is the traditional time when the Catholic Church receives converts into the fold.
+Easter, is the traditional time when the Catholic Church receives converts into the fold.
 I went back to read what I’d written a couple of Easters ago and thought some readers might like to be reminded of what I had to say then:

 All souls are equal in the sight of God, but here on earth some converts elicit particular attention.
 The announcement yesterday that Magdi Allam, the 55-year-old an Egyptian-born Italian journalist, had converted from his native Islam to Catholic Christianity, is a case in point.
 Apostasy from Islam is, as my fellow PJM blogger Michael Ledeen points out, punishable by death if you happen to be in one of the many atavistic bulwarks of barbarism that make the Religion of Peace an object of obloquy among civilized people.

 [UPDATE: Robert Spencer shows that, as usual, I was being too generous to the Religion of Peace.
 As Spencer explains, “all the schools of Islamic jurisprudence agree that apostates must be executed.
 But don’t take my word for it.
 Here’s the great Sheikh Al-Qaradawi, who has been praised by John Esposito as a ‘reformist’: